HobnobMancer/cazy_webscraper/README.md

 	- EC number annotations
 	- PDB accessions
 - **GenBank:** `cazy_webscraper` can now be used to automate the retreival of protein sequences from GenBank for proteins in a local CAZyme database mathcing the users specified critieria.
 These protein sequences are stored in the local CAZyme database, and can be extracted to a FASTA file using `cazy_webscraper`
+- **Extract sequences from the db:** `cazy_webscraper` can be used to retrieve the GenBank and/or UniProt protein sequences stored in the database for user specified sets of CAZymes
+- **Accession lists:** As well as defining sets of CAZymes of interest for data retrieval by their class, family, EC number and/or taxonomy, `cazy_webscraper` can now accept lists of GenBank and/or UniProt accessions to define specific sets of CAZymes to additional protein data for
 - **Caching:**
 	- More data is cached
 	- Cached data can be used to continue data retrievals from UniProt and GenBank, when a previous retrieval and/or addition of the data to the database fails